KanekarSnehal/Is-your-birthday-lucky/README.md

 # Is-your-birthday-lucky
-Take user's complete birthday and his/her lucky number.
+This app user's complete birthday and his/her lucky number and tells whether birthdate is lucky or not.
-Now, find out if sum of digits of birthday is divisible by the lucky number.
-Shows the result to user.